History of Living Classroom

 From 2015-2019, Living Classroom provided lessons to six schools in the Palo Alto Unified School District, grades K-5th.

 In 2018-2019, Living Classroom received grants from the Santa Clara Valley Open Space Authority to expand into the Campbell Union Elementary School District in 6 schools, grades T/K – 3rd.
+This program continued for four years until the end of the 2023 school year.

-In Spring 2018, St. Simon School piloted 12 lessons, followed by a full curriculum offering in grades K - 6th in 2019-2020.
+In Spring 2018, St. Simon School piloted 12 lessons, followed by a full curriculum offering in grades K - 6th in 2019-2020 and continuing through 2024.

-Living Classroom’s curriculum-aligned lessons build from one year to the next, providing children an average of 30-40 different lessons through the elementary grades.
-Living Classroom has proudly delivered thousands of lessons over 13 years of programming.
+Living Classroom’s curriculum-aligned lessons build from one year to the next, providing children an average of 35-40 different lessons through the elementary grades.
+Living Classroom has proudly delivered thousands of lessons over 14 years of programming.
+Living Classroom has also built, improved, maintained, and educated students in 70* school gardens at 35* school sites.
+To date, Living Classroom has served more than 40,000 students.

-Living Classroom is committed to inclusiveness, diversity, equity and access - serving all students as we continue to expand our reach providing excellence in environmental education .
+Living Classroom is committed to inclusiveness, diversity, equity and access - serving all students as we continue to expand our reach providing excellence in environmental education.

 Living Classroom began as a special program in the Los Altos School District in 2007-2008, supported by a one-time CA Department of Education school garden grant.
 This grant allowed Ms. Moore to develop the program and pilot lessons informally with K-3rd grade teachers.
 The Living Classroom program officially launched in the 2008-2009 school year.
 After many successful years of progressive growth, the Los Altos School District was sufficiently impressed with the program.
 The district hired the Living Classroom staff as district staff and took over fully funding the program.